RedHatProductSecurity/trestle-demo/README.md

 ## Authoring

-The demonstrates the authoring workflows using the `generate-edit-assemble` steps recommended by the `compliance-trestle` documentation.
+This demo shows the authoring workflows using the `generate-edit-assemble` steps recommended by the `compliance-trestle` documentation.

-The workspace has been set up with a catalog from NIST using 800-53 and a FedRAMP profile.

-The component or system being described is the `hello-world` application for the ACME Corporation.
+What does `generate-edit-assemble` mean?

+The first step in finishing edits on OSCAL content is to run commands to generate markdown from the OSCAL models.

+The following commands can be run to generate this:

+- `make regenerate-catalogs`
+- `make regenerat-profiles`
+- `make regenerate-cd`
+- To regenerate all: `make regenerate`

+To generate an SSP from a profile and component definitions, use the following command:

+`trestle author ssp-generate --profile profile_name --compdefs "compdef_a,compdef_b" --output markdown/my_ssp`

+The generated markdown is located in `markdown` directory.
+Each control is stored in its own file, and it is these files that should be edited.

+When the edits are finished, the markdown can be reassembled into the OSCAL models using the commands listed below.:

+- `make assemble-catalogs`
+- `make assemble-profiles`
+- `make assemble-cd`
+- To assemble all: `make assemble`

+For more information on the `trestle` commands used, please see the `compliance-trestle` [documentation](https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring/) around authoring.

-### Proposed Authoring CI Workflow
+### Demo Authoring CI Workflow

 Workflows can be demonstrated by using `make` targets.

-These will demonstrate the `generate-edit-assemble` workflow
+To test markdown generation, edit them, and then reassemble them using the commands outlined above.

-When pull requests are submitted, based on the path that edited content is located in, certain validation pipelines will be run to ensure markdown and json content is in sync and all OSCAL documents are valid.
+When pull requests are submitted, certain validation pipelines will be run based on the path that edited content is located in to ensure markdown and json content is in sync and all OSCAL documents are valid.

-Once content has been merged, a pipeline will run to regenerate dependent components and submit PRs when applicable.
+Once the content has been merged, a pipeline will be started to regenerate dependent components and submit PRs as needed.
-This allows for pull request to encompass certain OSCAL models and dependent changes can be detected and submitted into a new pull request for other personas to review.
+This enables pull requests to include specific OSCAL models, and dependent changes can be detected and submitted into a new pull request for review by other personas.

 This repository does not use CODEOWNERS to delegate permissions to certain groups, but that is a solution for allowing the different personas control of their applicable OSCAL content.